How to Use This Toolkit

 Phase 2: Convening

 Convening is the most underestimated function in community change.
-Most regions have the right people—they just never sit in the same room at the same time with a shared agenda and shared data.
-SEED's convening function is not a networking event.
-It is a structured process for building a working table where decisions get made and commitments get honored.
+Most regions have the right people.
+Those people just never sit in the same room at the same time with a shared agenda and shared data.
+SEED's convening function is a structured process for building a working table where decisions get made and commitments get honored.

 Who Must Be in the Room

-The table must include operational leaders—people who control budgets, hire staff, and set policy—from all three domains.
+The table must include operational leaders from all three domains: people who control budgets, hire staff, and set policy.
 Advisory voices are welcome later.
 The founding table requires decision-makers.

-Every person at the table must have operational authority within their institution and a willingness to commit resources—staff time, budget, or policy change.
+Every person at the table must have operational authority within their institution and a willingness to commit resources: staff time, budget, or policy change.
 Observers, designees-of-designees, and attendees sent "to listen and report back" erode the table's credibility.
 If someone cannot make decisions, they should not be seated until they can.
-This is a working body, not a listening session.
+A working body, with working authority.

 Meeting Cadence and Structure